Year of Publication

 Thus, to examine the impact of the policies on the domestic film markets, this study explores the relationship between screen quotas, subsidies, tax concessions and market share of the domestic film, controlling for economic factors, such as GDP, the number of domestic films produced, and the average budget per film.
 Two years of data for 2004 and 2008 for 44 countries are used.
 On the basis of the result of OLS, fixed-effects, and random-effects regression, this study supports the following conclusions: First, there was little impact of economic policies of screen quota, subsidy, and tax concessions on the market share of domestic films whereas import quotas were found to have a significant impact on domestic film market shares.
 Also, when these regulatory factors were controlled, market size was not a significant determinant.
 Finally, as variables having an impact on the market share of the domestic film, the number of domestic films and the average budget per film were statistically significant.
 Based on the results, countries can take some options to increase their domestic films’ market share by improving the average budget per film and by increasing the number of domestic films produced.
 This implies that film production support efforts should be balanced between quality and quantity.
 Import quotas also increase domestic film market shares, but at the risk of damaging trade relations.

 Lee, Gyeoreh, "A Study of the Effect of Economic Policies on the Domestic Film Market" (2010).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 132.